Limit behavior of the invariant measure for Langevin dynamics

-If we drop the free-divergence condition \eqref{eq:dvfree} and replace it by the transversal condition $\<\nabla V(x),b(x)\>=0$ for all $x\in \mathbb{R}^d$, in \cite{Sheu1986} it is shown a beautiful expansion on $\epsilon$ for the density of $\mu^{\epsilon}$.
-However, this expansion requires smoothness of the so-called Freidlin-Wentzell quasipotential.
+If we drop the free-divergence condition~\eqref{eq:dvfree} and replace it by the transversal condition $\<\nabla V(x),b(x)\>=0$ for all $x\in \mathbb{R}^d$, in~\cite{Sheu1986} for additive noise it is shown a beautiful expansion on $\epsilon$ for the density of $\mu^{\epsilon}$.
+However, this expansion requires smoothness of the so-called Freidlin--Wentzell quasipotential.
 The latter is a nontrivial mathematical problem since it is expressed by a variational principle.
-For additive noise, and bounded and dissipative vector field $F$, in \cite{Mikami1988}, by way of Watanabe's theory and Malliavin calculus, it is proved an asymptotic expansion of $\mu^\epsilon$.
-Later, in \cite{Mikami} it is shown that $\mu^\epsilon$ can be expanded in Wentzel-Kramers-Brillouin (W.K.B.) type, as $\epsilon \to 0^+$, in the set in which the quasipotential is of $\mathcal{C}^\infty$-class and each coefficient which appears in the expansion is of $\mathcal{C}^\infty$-class.
-More recently, in \cite{Biswas2009}, using control theoretic methods, it is proved that $\mu^\epsilon(\ud x)\approx \exp(-\nicefrac{V_*(x)}{\epsilon})$, $\epsilon\ll 1$, where $V_*$ is characterized as the optimal cost of a deterministic control problem.
+Using calculus of variations, in~\cite{DayDarden1985} it is shown various results about the smoothness of the quasipotential under the assumptions of smoothness, boundedness and ellipticity of the coefficients of~\eqref{over}.
+In Section~5 of~\cite{Day1987} it is proved that the asymptotic expansion given in~\cite{Sheu1986} remains valid in any open set in which the quasipotential is $\mathcal{C}^2$.
+For additive noise, and bounded and dissipative vector field $F$, in~\cite{Mikami1988}, by way of Watanabe's theory and Malliavin calculus, an asymptotic expansion of $\mu^\epsilon$ has been proved.
+Later, in~\cite{Mikami} it is shown that $\mu^\epsilon$ can be expanded in Wentzel--Kramers--Brillouin (W.K.B.) type, as $\epsilon \to 0^+$, in the set in which the quasipotential is of $\mathcal{C}^\infty$-class and each coefficient which appears in the expansion is of $\mathcal{C}^\infty$-class.
+More recently, in~\cite{Biswas2009}, using control theoretic methods, it is proved that $\mu^\epsilon(\ud x)\approx \exp(-\nicefrac{V_*(x)}{\epsilon})$, $\epsilon\ll 1$, where $V_*$ is characterized as the optimal cost of a deterministic control problem.
 Nevertheless, the control problem is not easy to solve explicitly.

-In \eqref{over} we consider multiplicative noise, and no transverse condition on the vector field $F$ is assumed.
-Moreover, we do not need that the Gibbs measure \eqref{eq:gibbs} remains stationary, and no smoothness on $\mu^\epsilon$ and the Freidlin-Wentzell quasipotential are needed.
+In~\eqref{over} we consider multiplicative noise, and no transverse condition on the vector field $F$ is assumed.
+Moreover, we do not need that the Gibbs measure~\eqref{eq:gibbs} remains stationary, and no smoothness on $\mu^\epsilon$ and the Freidlin--Wentzell quasipotential are needed.
 We remark that \textit{generically} it is not possible to compute an explicit formula for $\mu^{\epsilon}$.